What Is American Studies?

 - Comparative Cultural and Popular Culture Studies.

-American Studies majors complete a minimum of 36 semester hours that includes a three-credit introductory course and three other required seminars.
-The remaining 24 credit hours consist of courses selected by students.
+American Studies majors complete a minimum of 36 semester hours that includes a three-credit introductory course and two other required seminars.
+The remaining 27 credit hours consist of courses selected by students.
 We provide this flexibility because the field of American Studies is interdisciplinary, and we believe the major should reflect that.
-Students, therefore, are encouraged to work with a faculty mentor to develop their own emphasis, design their own course of study and count approved courses in other departments toward their work in American Studies.
+Students, therefore, are encouraged to work with an academic advisor to develop their own emphasis, design their own course of study and count approved courses in other departments toward their work in American Studies.

 For students with a particular interest in the history, environment, cultures and politics of the U.S. Southwest, we offer an emphasis in Southwest Studies.
 This concentration is tailored to students interested in studying the particular cultural formations and unique history of this region from a faculty with an unmatched expertise.

 Department of American Studies Undergraduate Departmental Honors Program Departmental Honors in American Studies is available to American Studies majors through an Honors Thesis program.
 In order to participate, a student must get permission from the Director of Undergraduate Studies (DUS), find a faculty mentor, and enroll in the American Studies Honors Thesis (AMST 499) for three credit hours.